Doing Good is Good For Business

 In parting, let me remind you of the wise words uttered by Anne Frank: “No one has ever become poor by giving.”

-Please take a moment to think about how your organization can do good in society.
+Take a moment to think about how your organization can do good in society.
 Besides being the duty of all of us, doing so can improve customer loyalty, attract more customers and investors, and help your business retain and attract employees that compliment your long-term growth goals.

 Getting involved in philanthropy is unlikely to change your business overnight or in the short-term.
 However, long-term, this approach has many positive benefits that align with the business profitability, growth, and success you want.